UVVM/UVVM_3_BETA/doc/source/vvc_framework.rst

 Transaction Info record signals
 ----------------------------------------------------------------------------------------------------------------------------------
 The Transaction Info record is provided out of the VVC and Monitor using sets of a global signal and a shared variable.
-These and all Transaction Info related VHDL types are defined in transaction_pkg.vhd, located in the VIP src folder.
+These and all Transaction Info related VHDL types are defined in vvc_transaction_pkg.vhd, located in the VIP src folder (except for the t_transaction_status type, which is defined in types_pkg).

     * **Monitor trigger signal** : *global_<protocol-name>_monitor_transaction_trigger*, e.g. global_uart_monitor_transaction_trigger
     * **Monitor shared variable** : *shared_<protocol-name>_monitor_transaction_info*, e.g. shared_uart_monitor_transaction_info